 How long will my personal injury compensation claim take?

-Straightforward car accident claims can settle in a matter of weeks, whereas complex medical negligence cases can take years.
+For example, a straightforward car accident claim can settle in a matter of weeks, whereas a particularly complicated medical negligence case might take years.

 Personal injury claim type